TeamNewPipe/documentation/07_maintainers_view.md

 NewPipe is a media player for devices on the Android platform, thus it is intended to be used for entertainment.
 This means it does not have to be some professional application, and it does not have to be complicated to be used.
-However NewPipe might not focus on the casual user completely as there are many features that are a bit more "techy" and may require some knowledge about code, however in essence NewPipe should be easy to use, even for your average Android user.
+However NewPipe might not focus on the casual user completely as there are some features designed for more experienced users which may require some knowledge about code, however in essence NewPipe should be easy to use, even for your average Android user.

 1. __Don't add too many special
   features.__ NewPipe does not have to be an air plane cockpit.
 Do not try to fill every single niche that might exist.
-If people want more advanced features, they would use professional tools.
+If people wanted more advanced features, they would use professional tools.
 If you add too much functionality, you add complexity, and complexity scares away the average user.
 Focus on NewPipe's scope as a **media player** for the end user, and only as such.
-2. __Design the UI so that it is easy for the user__.
+2. __Usability of the user interface should be prioritized.__.
 Try to make it comply with [material design guidelines](https://material.io/design/guidelines-overview/).